stgiGGs/Extensions-FireFox-Strip_Special_Characters/README.md

 ---

-## Publishing on AMO

-1. Prepare and zip your extension files (including `icons/`, `manifest.json`, `background.js`, `options.html`, `options.js`).
-2. Create a developer account at [addons.mozilla.org/developers](https://addons.mozilla.org/developers).
-3. Submit a new add-on, upload the ZIP, and fill in metadata:
-   - **Name**: Strip Special Characters
-   - **Summary**: Right-click to strip characters per your whitelist or blacklist.
-   - **Tags**: form-tools, text-cleanup, context-menu
-4. Agree to the MIT License, then publish.

----

 ## Contributing & Support

 Found a bug or want a feature?
 Please open an issue or pull request at: